TheOdinProject/curriculum/jobs_jobs_jobs/index.md

 * Is there access to mentors and teaching?
 * How good are my peers who I can learn from?
 * How much would I like going into work each day?
 * What are the job-security risks of the job?
-Corporations aren't lock-tight just because they're big... they go through restructuring phases and lay off people with little good reason
+Corporations aren't lock-tight just because they're big... they go through restructuring phases and lay off people with little good reason.
 * Does it pay well enough to support me?
 * Does its location fit the needs of me and my family?
 * How long do I want this (first) job for?